Fannon/mobo/examples/init/form/README.md

 Additional properties
 ---------------------
-See the corresponding [form/SCHEMA.md](https://github.com/Fannon/mobo/blob/master/examples/init/form/SCHEMA.md) file for a description of all possible properties.
+See the corresponding [form/SCHEMA.md](https://github.com/Fannon/mobo/blob/master/examples/init/form/SCHEMA.md) for a description of all possible properties.

 Including Templates